 Smart meters make you more aware of your energy usage, so you can think about ways to reduce what you're using.
 But beyond that, they can also be great tools to support and balance the national energy system.
-Automatic, half-hourly smart meter readings give customers access to "dynamically-priced" energy tariffs such as Agile Octopus, where you can can pay less to use energy at times of day when it’s 'greener' i.e. on a particularly windy or sunny day, or in the wee hours when demand is really low and there's lots of surplus green power not being used.
+Automatic, half-hourly smart meter readings give customers access to "dynamically-priced" energy tariffs such as Agile Octopus, where you can pay less to use energy at times of day when it’s 'greener' i.e. on a particularly windy or sunny day, or in the early hours when demand is really low and there's lots of surplus green power not being used.

 This way, smart meters can help encourage people to use less power at the busiest times to avoid the need to burn extra fossil fuels to meet the extra demand.
-Collectively, this could make a real difference – and we're working to show this through our smart tariffs like
+Collectively, this could make a real difference – and we're working to show this through our available smart tariffs like

 Octopus Octopus Go,

 Octopus Outgoing Octopus and occasional large-scale smart trials like the